yuzzfeng/D2G2/WP1 GeoVKG Construction/CityGML/Bavaria/README.md

 ### Instructions
 #### 3D City Importer Exporter
 Place all the gml files you want to use in the citygml-data folder.
+Navigate to the citygml-data folder and run:
 ```
 bash get-munich-citygml.sh
 ```